python/cpython/Doc/c-api/module.rst

    .. versionadded:: 2.0

-.. cfunction:: int PyModule_AddStringConstant(PyObject *module, const char *name, const char *value)
+.. c:function:: int PyModule_AddStringConstant(PyObject *module, const char *name, const char *value)

    Add a string constant to *module* as *name*.
 This convenience function can be used from the module's initialization function.
 The string *value* must be